 Students who choose Mathematics: applications and interpretation at SL or HL should enjoy seeing mathematics used in real-world contexts and to solve real-world problems.
-Students who wish to take Mathematics: applications and interpretation at higher level will have good algebraic skills and
+Students who wish to take Mathematics: applications and interpretation at higher level will have good algebraic skills and experience of solving real-world problems.
+They will be students who get pleasure and satisfaction when exploring challenging problems and who are comfortable to undertake this exploration using technology.

-External assessment (3 hours) 80%

-Paper 1 (90 minutes)

-No technology allowed.
-(80 marks)

-Section A

-Compulsory short-response questions based on the syllabus.

-Section B

-Compulsory extended-response questions based on the syllabus.

-Paper 2 (90 minutes) 40%

-Technology required.
-(80 marks)

-Section A

-Compulsory short-response questions based on the syllabus.

-Section B

-Compulsory extended-response questions based on the syllabus

-Internal assessment 20%

-This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+External assessment (3 hours) Paper 1 (90 minutes) No technology allowed.
+(80 marks) Section A Compulsory short-response questions based on the syllabus.
+Section B Compulsory extended-response questions based on the syllabus.
+Paper 2 (90 minutes) Technology required.
+(80 marks) Section A Compulsory short-response questions based on the syllabus.
+Section B Compulsory extended-response questions based on the syllabus 40% Internal assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+Mathematical exploration Internal assessment in mathematics is an individual exploration.

-Mathematical exploration

-Internal assessment in mathematics is an individual exploration.
 This is a piece of written work that involves investigating an area of mathematics.
-(20 marks)
+20%